AddChew/CS50X/README.md

 #### desktop folder
 > Contains
+> - gui.py
-> - gui.py which contains the source code used for creating the desktop GUI
+> > Contains the source code used for creating the desktop GUI

 #### models folder
 > Contains
+> - encoder.py
-> - encoder.py which contains helper classes for loading the model and running model inference
+> > Contains helper classes for loading the model and running model inference
 > - pipeline.py which contains helper classes for processing the input text corpus through Top2Vec algorithm and then saving the results to excel files
 > - tokenizer.py which contains helper functions and classes to tokenize text
 > - top2vec.py which is a lightweight version of the original [Top2Vec](https://github.com/ddangelov/Top2Vec) library